The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 - Follow reputable dealers on social media

-- Visit museum furniture collections
+- Visit museum furniture collections (Winterthur, Henry Ford, the Philadelphia Museum of Art's American Wing)

 - Read Miller's Antiques Handbook (updated annually)